 - bloating or gas in your tummy

 - feeling sick (nausea) or being sick (vomiting)

 - reduced appetite.

-- Clozapine can affect your white blood cells which fight infection.
+- Clozapine can affect your white blood cells which fight infection (a condition called neutropenia).
 This can put you at greater risk of picking up infections.

 - At the first sign of infection (such as fever, cold or flu symptoms, muscle aches, headache, or sore throat) you need to contact your doctor or mental health worker for an urgent blood test to check your white blood cells.

 Other side effects

 |Did you know that you can report a side effect to a medicine to CARM (Centre for Adverse Reactions Monitoring)?
 Report a side effect to a product|